 The Hawaii Community Foundation recognizes the growing challenge of supporting students who are motivated to attain their degrees and achieve their career goals.
 HCF's scholarship program consists of over 190 different scholarship funds established by generous individuals, businesses, organizations, and private foundations.
 All of them are dedicated to making sure that educational opportunities are available to Hawaii students who need and deserve them.

-In 2013, the Foundation distributed $4 million to deserving students, making it the third largest private provider of post-secondary scholarships in the state.
+In 2014, the Foundation distributed over $4.5 million to deserving students, making it the third largest private provider of post-secondary scholarships in the state.
 Many of the recipients are hoping to attend college or university, while some are pursuing career and technical education at a community college.